Tlacotalpan · Worth it

 A day off by the river

-The rhythm to copy
+The porch rhythm to copy

-The most local thing you can do is slow down: a long lunch, a coffee on a plaza, a wander in the late afternoon when the heat breaks and neighbors come out to sit on their porches.
-A friend here would tell you the porches themselves are the social life.
-Nod, say buenas tardes, and you are doing it right.
-Weekends and any festival day are when the town comes alive with music.
+The single most local thing you can do here is slow down.
+A long lunch, a coffee on Plaza Zaragoza, a wander in the late afternoon when the heat breaks and neighbors drift out to sit on their columned porches.
+A friend who lives here would tell you the porches themselves are the social life — the whole town visits from its own front step.
+Nod, say “buenas tardes,” and you are doing it exactly right.